Golden generation: Canada (2020–present)

-United States (2021–)
+United States (2021–present)

-After infamously failing to qualify during the 2018 FIFA World Cup qualification with an aging team, a large influx of young new American soccer talent arose during the COVID-19 pandemic playing for top European clubs led by Chelsea player Christian Pulisic, who's transfer to the club made him the most expensive North American player of all time.
-Key players include Giovanni Reyna, Weston McKennie, Brenden Aaronson, Sergiño Dest, Yunus Musah, Timothy Weah, and Tyler Adams.
+After infamously failing to qualify during the 2018 FIFA World Cup qualification with an aging MLS-based team, a large influx of young new American soccer talent arose during the COVID-19 pandemic playing for top European clubs led by former Chelsea player Christian Pulisic, whose transfer to the club made him the most expensive North American player of all time.
+Key players include Giovanni Reyna, Weston McKennie, Folarin Balogun, Brenden Aaronson, Sergiño Dest, Yunus Musah, Timothy Weah, and Tyler Adams.
 The new young group has widely been described as America's golden generation.

 This new group won the inaugural CONCACAF Nations League in 2021.
 The team set a U.S. men's program record for wins in a calendar year, with 17 wins, 2 losses, and 3 draws.
 The group was the youngest squad in the world to qualify in the 2022 FIFA World Cup qualification at an average age of 23.8 years old.
 During the 2022 FIFA World Cup, the USMNT had the second-youngest squad of the tournament at an average age of 25, with Tyler Adams being the youngest captain.
+In 2023 the team defended their Nations League title and won the 2022–23 CONCACAF Nations League, conceding 0 goals in the finals.

+In 2024, the U.S. crashed out of the group stages of the 2024 Copa America, behind Uruguay and Panama.
+The result has led some commentators to question whether this group of players is, in fact, a golden generation.
+This increased when the team lost to Panama again in the 2025 CONCACAF Nations League Finals.